Your page is loading.

 Work out the amount of cash savings you have and the amount of housing loan you can get.

-Check with HDB or the seller if you are buying a resale flat from the open market that they will be refunding their CPF principal amount withdrawn and accrued interest used towards the flat so that the CPF charge can be lifted.
+For HDB flat, check with HDB or the seller if you are buying a resale flat from the open market that they will be refunding their CPF principal amount withdrawn and accrued interest used towards the flat so that the CPF charge can be lifted.

-You can check with your lawyer to make sure your property is free of any charges (i.e., CPF charge, mortgage charge) upon completion.
+For private property, check with your lawyer to make sure your property is free of any charges (i.e., CPF charge, mortgage charge) upon completion.

 Apply through HDB if you are taking an HDB loan or your lawyer if you are taking a bank loan.